kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  52.md

 testing?**

-- [ ] AWS do not allow any form of penetration testing
+- [ ] :  AWS do not allow any form of penetration testing

-- [ ] AWS allow penetration testing by customers on their own VPC resources
+- [ ] :  AWS allow penetration testing by customers on their own VPC resources

-- [x] AWS allow penetration for some resources without prior authorization
+- [x] :  AWS allow penetration for some resources without prior authorization

-- [ ] AWS allow penetration testing for all resources
+- [ ] :  AWS allow penetration testing for all resources

-*
+*----

+- #aws_acceptable_use_policy_describes #aws #penetration_testing #security_violations #penetration
 - hasExplain:: [[explanation_Question  52.md]]